 The primary concern identified in the Region V RWSP is saltwater intrusion into the Floridan Aquifer within the coastal Area of Special Concern, which has implications for the long-term sustainability of coastal ground water supplies within both Franklin and Gulf counties.
 Although public supply uses are relatively small, they represent two-thirds of the total projected demand for 2030.
 To meet projected demands associated with permanent and seasonal population growth, a surface water source has been developed for the City of Port St. Joe and vicinity (Gulf County) and the inland Floridan Aquifer has been evaluated as a long-term source for coastal Franklin County.

-The Region V RWSP was developed concurrently with the Region II RWSP update and was approved by the Governing Board in January 2007 (NWFWMD 2007).
-During the 2010-2011 fiscal year, staff will likely begin working on an update to the RWSP.
+The Region V RWSP was approved by the Governing Board in January 2007 (NWFWMD 2007).
+It is anticipated that an update to the Region V RWSP will be initiated during the 2011-2012 fiscal year.

 All Regions